A Definition of Continual Reinforcement Learning: Continual Reinforcement Learning

-We present a visual of this domain in \cref{fig:switching_mdps_viz}, and conduct a simple experiment contrasting the performance of $\epsilon$-greedy \textit{continual} Q-learning (orange) that uses a constant step-size of $\alpha = 0.1$, with a \textit{convergent} Q-learning (pink) that anneals its step size over time to zero.
+We present a visual of this domain in \cref{fig:switching_mdps_viz}, and conduct a simple experiment contrasting the performance of $\epsilon$-greedy \textit{continual} Q-learning (blue) that uses a constant step-size parameter of $\alpha = 0.1$, with a \textit{convergent} Q-learning (green) that anneals its step size parameter over time to zero.
 Both use $\epsilon=0.15$, and we set the number of underlying MDPs to $n=10$.
-We present the mean episodic reward with 95\% confidence intervals, averaged over 250 runs, in \cref{fig:switching_mdps_results}.
-Since both variants of Q-learning can be viewed as searching over $\agentsbasis$, the annealing variant (pink) that stops its search will under-perform compared to the continual approach (orange).
-These results support the unsurprising conclusion that it is better to track than converge in this setting.
+We present the average reward with 95\% confidence intervals, averaged over 250 runs, in \cref{fig:switching_mdps_results}.
+Since both variants of Q-learning can be viewed as searching over $\agentsbasis$, the annealing variant that stops its search will under-perform compared to the continual approach.
+These results support the unsurprising conclusion that it is better to continue searching over the basis rather than converge in this setting.

-\paragraph{Continual Supervised Learning.} Second, we illustrate the breadth of our CRL definition by showing how it can capture continual supervised learning.
+\paragraph{Continual Supervised Learning.} Second, we illustrate the power of our CRL definition to capture continual supervised learning.
 We adopt the problem setting studied by \citet{mai2022online}.
 Let $\mc{X}$ denote a set of objects to be labeled, each belonging to one of $k \in \mathbb{N}$ classes.
-The observation space $\observations$ consists of pairs, $o_t = (x_t, y_t)$, where $x_t \in \mc{X}$ and $y_t \in \mc{Y}$, where each $x_t$ is an input and $y_t$ is the label for the previous input $x_{t-1}$.
-That is, $\observations = \mc{X} \times \mc{Y}$.
+The observation space $\observations$ consists of pairs, $o_t = (x_t, y_t)$, where $x_t \in \mc{X}$ and $y_t \in \mc{Y}$.
+Here, each $x_t$ is an input object to be classified and $y_t$ is the label for the previous input $x_{t-1}$.
+Thus, $\observations = \mc{X} \times \mc{Y}$.
 We assume by convention that the initial label $y_0$ is irrelevant and can be ignored.
 The agent will observe a sequence of object-label pairs, $(x_0, y_0), (x_1, y_1), \ldots$, and the action space is a choice of label, $\actions = \{a_1, \ldots, a_k\}$ where $|\mc{Y}| = k$.
 The reward for each history $h_t$ is $+1$ if the agent's most recently predicted label is correct for the previous input, and $-1$ otherwise: